Starting an ecommerce store and not quite sure where to begin?

 Summary: Pinterest Statistics

-- Seven of every ten Pinterest users are female.
+- Eight of every 10 Pinterest users are female.

-- 97 percent of searches carried out on Pinterest are unbranded.
+- 97% of searches carried out on Pinterest are unbranded.

-- More than three out of four (77 percent) of weekly Pinners have discovered a new brand or product on Pinterest.
+- More than three out of four (77%) of weekly Pinners have discovered a new brand or product on Pinterest.

-- More than two billion text-based and guided searches are carried out on Pinterest every month.
+- More than 2 billion text-based and guided searches are carried out on Pinterest every month.

-- More than 50 percent of Pinterest users live outside the US.
+- More than 80% of Pinterest users live outside the US.

 Want to Learn More?